mrcsptr/FF-try/STEPS.md

 _Note: because you have internal dependancies, you need to use the riley package within your source code.
 The riley package is the name of the `domain` package.
 Because the principal repository is `moxar/riley`, you need to rename it this way *on your computer*.
 Otherwise, the imports won't work._

+_Note: put some dude files in a `$PROJECT/samples/dudes` repository._

 ### Libs
 - fmt
 - strings
 - io
 - os
 - moxar/riley

+## 5. Define the Team domain type

+A team is composed of several dudes.
+Declare a team type at the domain (projet's root) level, with the proper attributes.
+A team is composed of a collection of dudes.

+Once the team type is declared, you need to instanciate it with its file.
+The configuration gives the location of the team's directory.
+Just as the dudes, each team must be parsed and loaded in memory.

+The team type must implement:
+- methods to calculate the sum of score of it's dudes, for each position.
+- methods to calculate the result of a given position against another team.
+- a method to determine, when opposing another team, the score: VTD.

+Finaly, print all teams on the terminal after loading them in memory.

+_Note: put some team files in a `$PROJECT/samples/teams` repository._

+## 6. Putting things together...

+Using te configuration, load the two opposing teams and their dudes, oppose them and define the winning team.
+Add the result to the dudes of each team for the next encounter.

+## 7. SQL

+TODO

+## 8. HTTP

+TODO

+## 9. Unit tests

+TODO